Panel discussion

 With:

-• Robin Wagener, Member of the German Bundestag, Coordinator of the Federal Government for Inter-Societal Cooperation with the Southern Caucasus, the Republic of Moldova and Central Asia (tbc)
+- Robin Wagener, Member of the German Bundestag, the Federal Government Coordinator for Intersocietal Cooperation with the Southern Caucasus, the Republic of Moldova and Central Asia, Alliance 90/The Greens

 Moderation: Walter Kaufmann, Head of Department Eastern and South Eastern Europe, Heinrich Böll Foundation